 Herbs: Again, herbs are a no-brainer.
 Plants like basil and thyme are generalists.
-They can grow really as large as you want.
-They'll do well in any position, but if you want a bushy bundle of basil, it best to get a bigger pot.
+They can grow as large as you want.
+They'll do well in any position, but if you want a bushy bundle of basil, it's best to get a bigger pot.
 These fragrant plants in pots are great inside or out.

 Even in the city, there are many neighborhood resources for plants, gardening accessories, potting soil, and expert advice.
 Check-in with your neighborhood or business association for the best places locally to shop all things garden.

 Space is already an issue, and bags of potting soil take up a lot of it!
 Downtown Self Storage is always here if you need a place to put your gardening supplies.
 It's conveniently located, and all of your bulky gardening stuff can live somewhere where you won't trip over them!